robertzi7/Hackerrank/2020-Contests/January-Code-Sprint-5/Contest_Performance.md

 All links are of the form: https://www.hackerrank.com/contests/codesprint5/challenges/*

 11 challenges in the span of 24 hours.
-Due to the difficulty of the challenges as it progressed, only the challenges that I did moderately well in are presented here.
+Due to the difficulty of the challenges as it progressed, only the challenges that I completed or did moderately well in are presented here.

 Is Fibo: /is-fibo, Moderate